maxviazov/Spring-Frameworks-/What's-New-in-the-Spring-Framework.md

 # What's New in Spring Framework 5.x

-For a list of common questions related to version 5, see the [[Spring Framework 5 FAQ]].
+See the [[Spring Framework 5 FAQ]], for a list of common questions.

 ## Spring Framework 5.0